ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

         return query.order_by("name")
 ```

-The above code checks some permissions using a custom class I made allowing per-method permissions.
-Also, anyone
+The above code checks anyone poking at the endpoints and limits so they can only see certain things.
-poking at the endpoints can only see certain things.
-Super users can see all Addresses, while regular users can
+Super users can see all Addresses, while regular users can only see Addresses for their Company.
-only see Addresses for their Company.
 All results are ordered by name.
 Awesome sauce!
 Just the logic we need, not much
 boiler plate coding.
 I love Python + DRF!